 How does it work and what counts as disguised remuneration?

-HMRC will be treating all loans meeting the criteria as income on 5th April 2019, taxing them at the current income tax rates rather than the previous rates at the time.
-HMRC may also request interest to be paid if it has previously opened an enquiry.
+HMRC will be treating all loans meeting the criteria as income on 5th April 2019, taxing them all the current tax rates at once rather than the rates at the time each loan was entered into or used.
+HMRC may also request additional payment in the form of late payment interest, National Insurance, penalties and Inheritance Tax where applicable.

 Here is a simple example of disguised remuneration through a loan scheme: